AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/04_template_literals.md

 # Chapter 4: Template literals

-Prior to ES6 they were called *template strings*, now we call them  *template literals*.
-Let's have a look at what changed in the way we interpolate strings in ES6.
+*Template literals* were called *template strings prior* to ES6..
+Let’s have a look at what’s changed in the way we interpolate strings in ES6.

 &nbsp;

 ## Interpolating strings

-In ES5 we used to write this, in order to interpolate strings:
+We used to write the following in ES5 in order to interpolate strings:

 ```JavaScript
 var name = "Alberto";